flowdev/comb/error_handling.md

 : An error was found but might be mitigated by backtracking.

 handle:
-: The error found has to be handled.
+: We now know that the error found has to be handled.
-  We find the exact position and parser again.
+  We find the exact position and parser again by simply parsing one more time in the new mode.

 record:
 : The error has been found again.
 Now we record all parsers